WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-12-06-aad-authentication-for-applications-running-in-aks-to-access-azure-sql-databases.md

 There are a few things you have to do before you can use AAD authentication for your SQL Server.

-First, add two files to the Helm chart of your application, aadpodidentity and aadpodidentitybinding.
-Aadpodidentity creates a resource of type AzureIdentity and configures the name of the managed identity, its resource id and client id.
+First, add two files to the Helm chart of your application, aadpodidentity, and aadpodidentitybinding.
+Aadpodidentity creates a resource of type AzureIdentity and configures the name of the managed identity, its resource id, and client id.

 <script src="https://gist.github.com/WolfgangOfner/f44cd86ef67db843987861d1aa2d79e5.js"></script>

-The second file, creates a resource of type AzureIdentityBinding and tells your application what managed identity it should use to acquire the authentication token.
+The second file creates a resource of the type AzureIdentityBinding and tells your application what managed identity it should use to acquire the authentication token.

 <script src="https://gist.github.com/WolfgangOfner/c911f9e207b252f956558ee79b8b5764.js"></script>

 If you do not want to use Helm or the values.yaml file, you can use normal strings in both files.
-You can find the resource id and client id in the previously created variables when creating the managed identity.
+You can find the resource id, and client id in the previously created variables when creating the managed identity.

 Add the previously created new values to the values.yaml file: